3DPrintDemon/Demon_KLIPPER_Essentials/README.md

 # FEATURES:

 ### NEW!
+Support for Klipper's `ADAPTIVE_MESH` system in the latest Klipper update
+- NOTE you need the latest version of Klipper to use this!

+### NEW!
 Adaptive Pressure Advance Mode! - APA - ORCA SLICER ONLY

 - Why have only 1 single setting for Pressure Advance trying to work across the whole print when you can have 6!!